IPSScienceVisualization/OpenSpace/tutorial.md

 The package can also create asset and speck files straight from a Vizier catalog (http://vizier.u-strasbg.fr/viz-bin/VizieR).

-*(Note: This requires the astroquery module to be installed on your machine to remotely access Vizier.
-If you don't have astroquery, follow these steps to download: https://astroquery.readthedocs.io/en/latest/)*
+*(Note: This requires the astroquery.vizier module to be installed on your machine to remotely access Vizier.
+If you don't have astroquery, it can be easily pip or conda installed: https://astroquery.readthedocs.io/en/latest/)*

 In this case, you import a module called viz2ops.